nanoporetech/megalodon/docs/common_arguments.rst

     - ``whatshap_mappings`` are intended only for obtaining highly accurate phased variant genotypes.

       - These mappings contain reference sequence at all positions except for per-read called variants.
 The base quality scores encode the likelihood for that reference anchored variant for use in the whathap phasing algorithm.
+      - This file is useful for visualizing per-read variant calls as well as potential variant phasing.
   - Default output is basecalls only.
 - ``--output-directory``